DimK10/react-electron-rns/README.md

 ## What is this program

-This program, is basically a wrapper that executes rns1.1c console program asyncronously, gets the data, and makes plots from them.
+This program, is basically a wrapper that executes rns1.1c console program asyncronously, gets the data, and makes plots from these.
 Currently, it can be run, in either Windows or Linux OS.

 ## To run setup and run: